January 24, 2018

 When completing your tax return it is important to include every instance of income to the business in order to correctly calculate the amount of tax you should be paying.
 By also including your business outgoings you also avoid paying too much tax.

 ‘Allowable expendables’ include things such as dog leads, bowls, commercial vehicles and marketing your business and are taken into account when calculating the tax you pay.
-Keeping a record of such expenditure will ensure your business doesn’t overpay.
+Keeping a record of such expenditures will ensure your business doesn’t overpay.

 There are a number of laws and acts that relate closely to canines.
-The Dangerous Dogs Act 1991 is probably the most well known, but do you know exactly what it says?
+The Dangerous Dogs Act 1991 is probably the most well-known, but do you know exactly what it says?
 Having a basic knowledge of the rules and regulations regarding dogs and the law can only be useful when it comes to running your business.

-It may be least exciting of these aspects, but getting full public liability insurance is important.
+It may be least exciting of these aspects, but getting full public liability insurance for dog walkers is important.
 Having cover in place will protect you if a client’s dog is injured, lost or attacks another dog or person.
 If you are blamed for any of these instances, you risk facing legal action from the third party.
 The costs associated with compensation claims can soon rack up into the thousands of pounds.

 With insurance in place, you can cover yourself and your business for such claims.
 Some insurance providers will also cover you for handling your clients keys as well as damage to your business equipment.

 If you’re looking for dog walking insurance, look no further than Protectivity.
 We can offer you expert cover to protect you against any unexpected incidents when you’re out dog walking, including £100,000 of Care, Custody and Control cover should an animal get injured, lost or killed.
 With the right cover, you can do your best job with full peace of mind that you’ll be covered if something goes wrong.